kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-aws.md

 This lab will walk you through provisioning the compute instances required for running a H/A Kubernetes cluster.
 A total of 9 virtual machines will be created.

+The guide assumes you'll be creating resources in the `us-west-2` region.

 After completing this guide you should have the following compute instances:

 ![EC2 Console](ec2-instances.png)